-The stewards and stewardesses help you do that by offering you a drink (bubbles are an option!) and a warm hand towel.
-No need to flip open your table.
-There’s a separate drink holder built right into your seat.
+The flight attendants help you do that by offering you a drink (bubbles are an option!) and a warm hand towel.
+No need to flip open your tray table.
+There's a separate drink holder built right into your seat.

-But more on the Premium Economy Cathay seats below.
+But more on the Cathay Pacific premium economy seats below.